dotnet/csharpstandard/standard/statements.md

 >
 > results in a compile-time error.
 When execution of a switch section is to be followed by execution of another switch section, an explicit `goto case` or `goto default` statement shall be used:
 >
-> <!-- IncompleteExample: {template:"standalone-console", name:"SwitchStatement3"} -->
+> <!-- Incomplete$Example: {template:"standalone-console", name:"SwitchStatement3"} -->
+> <!-- FIX: needs defs for i, CaseZero, CaseZeroOrOne, and CaseAny. -->
 > ```csharp
 > switch (i)
 > {